polleverywhere/moat/README.md

 ## Best Practices

-1. The controller should handle filters motivated by:
+1. The controller should handle filters motivated by the user's preferences, UI concerns; and performance concerns.

-   - The user's preferences;
-   - UI concerns; and
-   - Performance concerns.

 1. The Policy should only handle filters required by authorization rules.